Server Performance Monitoring(v.1.0.2)

 - Resource consumption of third-party applications

-All these reasons can be tracked with the help of the Magento Performance Monitoring extension.
+All these reasons can be tracked with the help of the Server Performance Monitoring Magento extension.
 All the necessary information, such as CPU, RAM usage and a number of useful graphs and charts, is displayed in Magento Admin Panel.

 Keep an eye on CPU, RAM, Swap usage right in Admin Panel